eprev/locationchanger/README.md

 Wi-Fi_5GHz=Wi-Fi
 ```

-Where the keys are the wireless network names and values are the desired location names.
+Where the keys are the wireless network names and the values are the desired location names.